This page provides information on how HSC makes decisions concerning the funding of services and treatments.

 How to search the downloads

-- On this page we have included a document which contains funding statements on specific treatments.
-To search for a specific treatment please open the document and hold down the 'ctrl' and 'f' key to open up the search bar.
-Once the search bar is visible type in the word you would like to search within the document.
+- On this page we have included an A-Z document which contains funding statements on specific treatments.
+To search for a specific treatment please open the document and hold down the 'ctrl' and 'f' key to open up the search or 'Find' bar.
+Once the search bar is visible type in the word you would like to find within the document.

 - G1033A is also a large document.
 It has a contents page towards the beginning of the document.
-However you can also search the document for specific words or word combinations in the same way as above using the function.
+However you can also search the document for specific words or word combinations using the 'Find' function in the same way as described above.

 A-Z List of Funded and Non Funded Treatments

 - The A-Z of treatments document contains statements about what HSC will and will not fund.
 The list does not cover every treatment and if you have any queries about what is covered by the States then in the first instance ask your doctor.
 Your doctor can always contact Health and Social Care if they are uncertain about the funding position.